Machine learning with kernels for portfolio valuation and risk management: Introduction

 The remainder of the paper is as follows.
 Section~\ref{secapprox} discusses the kernel-based approximation of $f$.
 Section~\ref{secFSE} contains the sample estimation and error bounds.
 Section~\ref{seccompnew} provides computational formulas for the sample estimator and gives the estimated value process in closed form.
-Section~\ref{secoptsamp} discusses the appropriate choice of equivalent sampling measures.
-Section~\ref{secPV} gives the application to portfolio valuation and risk management.
+Section~\ref{secTK} presents a large class of tractable kernels.
 Section~\ref{secexamples} provides numerical examples for the valuation of path-dependent, exotic options in the Black--Scholes model.
+In particular, we compute value at risk and expected shortfall of long and short positions, and we sketch the implementation of the $\Q$-variance optimal hedging.
 Section~\ref{secconc} concludes.
-To keep the main text simple, we postpone some technical results and theorems to Section~\ref{secproofs}, which also contains all proofs.
 Section~\ref{secfactsH} recalls some facts about Hilbert spaces, including the essentials of RKHS's, compact operators, and random variables in Hilbert spaces.
+Section~\ref{secproofs} contains all proofs from the main text.
+Sections~\ref{secdimL2n} and \ref{secdimH} are auxiliary and discuss in more detail the cases where the target space and the RKHS are finite dimensional, respectively.
+Section \ref{appregnow} briefly discusses the regress-now approach introduced in \cite{gla_yu_04} and compares it with our approach.